-We reached the ER in 10 minutes and soon I was lying prone on a casualty bed.I was fortunate enough to be tended to by the Professor of Orthopaedics himself.He made a quick examination under local anaesthesia and informed me of the need for a surgical exploration in the theatre after making note of multiple tendon injuries.Since I was expecting it,the announcement was not a surprise.Soon followed the routine pre-operative investigations to assess fitness before the procedure.And that was the first among the many RT-PCR tests I underwent.Juby was able to reach by then since my parents and in-laws had arrived.The gloomy smile of hers is something I still remember vividly.Eventually,I was shifted to the room where I was to wait for my turn to be shifted to the OT complex.
+We reached the ER and soon enough I was lying prone on a casualty bed.I was fortunate enough to be tended to by the Professor of Orthopaedics himself.He made a quick examination under local anaesthesia and informed me of the need for a surgical exploration in the theatre after making note of multiple tendon injuries.Since I was expecting it,the revelation did not come as a surprise.Soon followed the routine pre-operative investigations to assess fitness before the procedure.And that was the first among the many RT-PCR tests I underwent.My wife reached by then since my parents and in-laws had arrived.The gloomy smile of hers is something I still remember vividly.Eventually,I was shifted to the room where I was to wait for my turn to be shifted to the OT complex.

 The Orthopaedic surgeons were expecting my arrival.They wasted no time in giving me regional anaesthesia and everything was ready.